The Complete Guide to Business & Corporate Law

 14 MIN

-Are Political Donations Tax Deductible for a Business
+Are Political Donations Tax Deductible?

 Business owners often wonder whether political contributions reduce their tax burden.
 The answer is clear: political donations made by businesses are not tax deductible under federal law.
 This prohibition applies regardless of business structure, contribution size, or recipient type